 Ry Marcattilio-McCracken: In this episode, Christopher and John talk about ideas for how to improve structuring rural broadband subsidies in a way that takes best advantage of Fiber-to-the-Home networks today as systems, which to a large extent, rely on physical infrastructure that will last for decades and decades to come.
 Jonathan and Chris dig into what this would mean for funding projects, and how it would change the way we think about and approach connecting rural communities in the future.
 Now, here's Christopher talking with Jonathan.

-Christopher Mitchell: Welcome to another episode of the Community Broadband Bits Podcast.
-I am Christopher Mitchell at the Institute for Local Self-Reliance in St. Paul, Minnesota, talking today with Steve Lange at the City of Wadsworth where he is the IT manger there at Wadsworth, Ohio.
-Welcome to the show, Steve.
+Christopher Mitchell: Welcome to another episode of the Community Broadband Bits podcast.
+I'm Christopher Mitchell at the Institute for Local Self-Reliance in St. Paul, Minnesota.
+Today, I'm talking with one of my favorite guests.
+Probably the person who's been on here the most, I think, after me, John Chambers.
+A partner with Connexon.
+Welcome back to the show, John.

 Jonathan Chambers: Thank you, Chris.
 That's quite a distinction.
 If I've been here more than anyone else, maybe I've overstayed my welcome, but thanks for inviting me.

 Christopher Mitchell: Oh, no. We'll have to count it up.
 I think there might be some competition and maybe I'll have people fighting to get on to try to...Read more